facile-it/moka/README.md

 [![Packagist](https://img.shields.io/packagist/dt/facile-it/moka.svg)](https://packagist.org/packages/facile-it/moka)

 Tired of spending most of your testing time mocking objects like there's no tomorrow? **Yes.**
-**Moka** provides you with three simple methods to reduce your effort on such a tedious task, and with an incredible abstraction layer between the most popular mock engines and **you**.
+**Moka** provides you with two simple methods to reduce your effort on such a tedious task, and with an incredible abstraction layer between the most popular mock engines and **you**.

 ## Installation